Higher derivatives of operator functions in ideals of von Neumann algebras: Differentiating operator functions

 Using $\underline{\int_{\Sigma}} \leq \overline{\int_{\Sigma}}$ and taking the infimum over all $\ell^{\infty}$-IPDs $(\Sigma,\rho,\varphi_1,\ldots,\varphi_{k+1})$ of $\varphi$ gives the desired result. \end{proof}

-\subsection{Divided Differences and Perturbation Formulas}
+\subsection{Divided differences and perturbation formulas}

 Our goal is to differentiate operator functions in integral symmetrically normed ideals.
 As is common practice, we begin by proving ``perturbation formulas."
-We shall use a generalization of the argument from the proof of Theorem 1.2.3 in \cite{peller2}.
+To do so, we shall use a generalization of the argument from the proof of Theorem 1.2.3 in \cite{peller2}.
 First, we review divided differences.